just-another-dude/selenium/README.md

 The task - please use selenium web driver with Python.

-- Create at list one page-object for the test
+- Create at least one page-object for the test

 * Search for “Ynetnews” ( Israeli news website in English - www.ynetnews.com) in google